Updated on January 15, 2025

-Combined drug intoxication (CDI), also known as multiple drug intake (MDI) or polydrug use, is the effect of abusing multiple drugs.
-It occurs when an individual combines more than one drug or multiple substances at a time.
+Combined drug intoxication (CDI), or polydrug toxicity, is the outcome of abusing multiple drugs.
+It occurs when you combine multiple substances at a time.

 Sponsored